The CRIX is a market index and follows the Laspeyres construction. The index of Laspeyres is defined

 The reallocation period of the CRIX is 1 month.
 At this time point the liquidity will be checked again.

-Every 3 month the number of constituents are rechecked.
+Every 3 month the number of constituents will be reevaluated.

-If the current price for a constituent of CRIX is not available at the corresponding exchanges the CRIX is made insensitive to this
+If the current price for a crypto contained in CRIX is not available at the exchanges, the index is made insensitive to this particular crypto.